Battle of Blair Mountain: Legacy

 In the short term the battle was an overwhelming victory for coal industry owners and management.
 United Mine Workers of America (UMWA or UMW) membership plummeted from more than 50,000 miners to approximately 10,000 over the next several years, and it was not until 1935—following the Great Depression and the beginning of the New Deal under President Franklin Delano Roosevelt—that the UMW fully organized in southern West Virginia.

 This union defeat had major implications for the UMWA as a whole.
-After World War I, as the coal industry began to collapse, union mining was no longer financially sustainable.
+As World War I ended, the demand for coal declined adversely impacting the industry.
 Because of the defeat in West Virginia, the union was also undermined in Pennsylvania and Kentucky.
-By the end of 1925, Illinois was the only remaining unionized state that could compete with them in terms of soft coal production.
+By the end of 1925, Illinois was the only remaining unionized state in terms of soft coal production.

+When the National Industrial Recovery Act was passed during FDR’s presidency, workers were given the right to organize and bargain collectively.
+This led to huge growth in the UMWA and other unions.
+John L. Lewis then "led the drive to establish an organization of industrial unions, the Congress of Industrial Organizations (CIO), for those whom he felt were being neglected by the AFL."
+Lewis later fought for benefits for miners through work stoppages that angered FDR and many Americans.
+When UMWA members tacitly accepted increased mechanization in union coal mines after the war, mine owners agreed to provide workers with their first health and retirement plan.

 In the long term, the battle raised awareness of the appalling conditions miners faced in the dangerous West Virginia coalfields.
 It also led to a change in union tactics in political battles to get the law on labor's side, by confronting recalcitrant and abusive management.
 This eventually resulted in a much larger organized labor victory a few years later during the New Deal in 1933.
 That in turn led to the UMWA helping organize many better-known unions, such as the Steel Workers during the mid-'30s, and spurred the creation of labor union affiliations and umbrella organizations, such as the American Federation of Labor (AFL) and Congress of Industrial Organizations (CIO).

+In terms of literature, Diane Gilliam Fisher's poetry collection Kettle Bottom explores "the West Virginia mine wars of 1920–21".